-Spring Reminder: The Poudre River is rising with the spring runoff which means the underpasses on the trails will be flooding.
-The Parks staff will be watching for any flooding and posting warnings and detours in areas of concern.
-Please obey they detours as they are in place for your safety.
+Reminder: The Poudre River and Spring Creek can flood the trails during a heavy rain.
+Please be aware of low areas and underpasses on the trails during a rain event.
+The Parks staff watches for any flooding and will post warnings and detours in areas of concern as soon as is possible, but individuals need to be aware and prepared to use alternate routes in case of flooding.
+Please obey the detours as they are in place for your safety.

 For information on Trail Status, Closures and Events